 - correspond with us by email

-The information is likely to include your name, job title, organisation, email address, telephone number and topics of interest to you, as well as your mailing preferences.
-We also retain information relating to ethnicity, gender and birth dates as provided on your FosterTalk registration form.
+The information is likely to include your name, organisation, email address, telephone number and topics of interest to you, as well as your mailing preferences.
+We also retain information relating to ethnicity, gender and birth dates as provided during communication.

 This section provides you with information about: